 - Sick leave conversion: This purchase remains the same with the employee paying their contributions for the hours of sick leave converted at retirement based upon the employee contribution rate in effect at the time.
 The legislation would change the City’s costs

-If approved, the proposed changes will impact all current active members in both Group A and Group B.
+The proposed changes will impact all current active members in both Group A and Group B.

 No, retirees will not see any reductions or changes to their monthly benefit as a result of the legislative proposal.

 If approved, the benefit policy changes will take effect starting January 1, 2024.

 No, the legislation provides a two-year phase-in for the increase in the employee contribution rate.
 The rate will increase from 8% to 9% on January 1, 2024, and then from 9% to 10% on January 1, 2025.

 COAERS’ ability to provide a COLA is determined by actuarial standards of practice and State of Texas funding guidelines.
 The Texas Pension Review Board “Funding Guidelines” state that “Benefit increases should not be adopted if all plan changes being considered cause a material increase in the amortization period and if the resulting amortization period exceeds 25 years”.
 Texas actuaries utilize the PRB “Funding Guidelines” to meet their industry’s standards of practice.
 According to the actuary’s most recent valuation report, the amortization period of COAERS is 34 years.